Russia–Singapore relations: 2022 Russian invasion of Ukraine

 At the eleventh emergency special session of the United Nations General Assembly on 2 March 2022, Singapore was a co-sponsor of Resolution ES-11/1, which deplored the Russian invasion and demanded a full withdrawal of Russian forces as well as a reversal of its decision to recognise the self-declared People's Republics of Donetsk and Luhansk.
 The resolution was passed with 141 voting in favour, 5 against, and 35 abstentions.
 Singapore's Permanent Representative to the United Nations Burhan Gafoor delivered an uncharacteristically strong message, calling the "unprovoked invasion" by Russia "a clear and gross violation of the fundamental norms" as well as an "existential issue" for small countries like Singapore.

-The relations between Singapore and Russia has become tense after on 7 March 2022, Russia placed Singapore on a list of "unfriendly countries" along with the United States, European Union members, NATO members (except Turkey), Australia, New Zealand, Japan, Canada, Norway, South Korea, Switzerland, Taiwan, Micronesia and Ukraine.
+The relations between Singapore and Russia have become tense after on 7 March 2022, Russia placed Singapore on a list of "unfriendly countries" along with Taiwan, South Korea, Japan, European Union members, NATO members (except Turkey), Australia, New Zealand, Switzerland, Micronesia and Ukraine.
 All corporate deals with companies and individuals on this list would have to be approved by a government commission.
 A presidential decree on 5 March 2022 allowed the Russian government, companies and citizens to temporarily pay foreign currency debts owed to overseas creditors from "unfriendly countries" in rubles.

-Russia slapped sanctions on EU, US and Singapore's energy firms on 12 May 2022.
+Russia imposed sanctions on EU, US and Singapore's energy firms on 12 May 2022.